MannLabs/alphatims/README.md

 The following changes were introduced in the following versions of AlphaTims.
 Download the latest version in the [installation section](#installation).

+### 0.2.8

+  * FIX: ensure stable version for one click GUI.
+  * FIX: Do not require plotting dependancies for CLI export csv selection.
+  * FIX: Import of very old diaPASEF samples where the analysis.tdf file still looks like ddaPASEF.
+  * FIX: frame pointers of fragment_frame table.
+  * FEAT: Include visual report in performance notebook.

 ### 0.2.7

   * CHORE: Introduction of changelog.